-San Antonio isn’t exactly well-known for its wild nightlife that goes until sunrise, but in our experience, there were plenty of options for us to chose from as the sun faded away, and the moon begins sliding into the sky.
+San Antonio isn’t exactly well-known for its wild nightlife that goes until sunrise, but in our experience, there were plenty of options for us to choose from as the sun faded away, and the moon began sliding into the sky.
 Fancy cocktails, chilled drinks, live performances, and all-night dancing are each on offer.

 Gay Bars & Clubs In San Antonio

-Cobalt Club -- A hole-in-the-wall gay bar famous for its friendly staff, incredibly low prices, and is open from 7 a.m.
+A hole-in-the-wall gay bar famous for its friendly staff, and incredibly low prices, and is open from 7 a.m.
 Love it or hate it, this anything-goes space attracts a variety of local oddballs and eccentrics and is anything but boring.

-A fun gay dance club on the San Antonio offering two dance floors, different drag shows every night, and a rotating range of drink specials!
-Music is mostly EDM/Techno, but the infamous drag shows are always worth-while.
+A fun gay dance club in the San Antonio offering two dance floors, different drag shows every night, and a rotating range of drink specials!
+Music is mostly EDM/Techno, but the infamous drag shows are always worthwhile.
 On Sunday nights, Heat becomes “Club Sin,” with no cover all night and plenty of drink specials.

-A low-key gay bar popular with cowboy-types who are more interested in two-stepping, pool shooting, and drinking beer.
-People here are generally very welcoming, and remains the only bar on the San Antonio strip offering Tejano music.
+A low-key gay bar popular with cowboy types who are more interested in two-stepping, pool shooting, and drinking beer.
+People here are generally very welcoming and remain the only bar on the San Antonio strip offering Tejano music.

-2015 Place -- An LGBT-friendly neighborhood cocktail bar with pool tables, a dartboard, private lounge area, dance floor, a shaded patio, numerous televisions, and a jukebox with a fantastic sound system!
+An LGBT-friendly neighborhood cocktail bar with pool tables, a dartboard, a private lounge area, a dance floor, a shaded patio, numerous televisions, and a jukebox with a fantastic sound system!
 Newly renovated, stop by for wonderful handcrafted cocktails, or to unwind with their famous Happy Hour specials all day Sunday.

 A new LGBT nightclub in downtown San Antonio with no cover, friendly service, and queer vibes.
 Feel safe and embrace the 90’s party spirit here.
-There is a small bar section open all week with a menu of craft drinks and local beers with a nightclub area open Wednesday through Sunday with DJs, drag shows, and other events.
+There is a small bar section open all week with a menu of craft drinks and local beers, with a nightclub area open Wednesday through Sunday with DJs, drag shows, and other events.

 Located in 800 Live, this is the only spot with male dancers in San Antonio seven days a week.
-Head here daily from 2 PM -- 2 AM for great performances and drink specials.
+Head here daily from 2 PM – 2 AM for great performances and drink specials.
 The Eagle-style leather cruise bar Annex closed in 2019 after a fire, and many have told us it is re-incarnated here, but to us, there is a very different vibe on offer.
-Its hot, but not exactly kinky…
+It’s hot, but not exactly kinky…

 Other Popular Nightlife Venues In San Antonio

-The Modernist -- A 1960’s themed Cocktail Bar with gorgeous era-inspired design, menu, and even an airstream outdoor bar.
-Everything from the colors, chairs, and handbuild bar are a tribute to this classic era -- complimented by laid back professionalism and the artisanal quality of their well-crafted drinks.
+A 1960’s themed Cocktail Bar with a gorgeous era-inspired design, menu, and even an airstream outdoor bar.
+Everything from the colors, chairs and handbuild bar is a tribute to this classic era – complimented by laid-back professionalism and the artisanal quality of their well-crafted drinks.

 A soaring rooftop bar offering a sophisticated escape with signature cocktails, attentive service, and a relaxed yet provocatively charged ambiance.
-In a setting so unique and seductive, the cocktails could be an afterthought -- but instead are worth visiting for alone.
+In a setting so unique and seductive, the cocktails could be an afterthought – but instead are worth visiting alone.

 Situated in a glass conservatory overlooking the River Walk, Ocho is the perfect place for Happy Hour drinks with old-world charm.
-The pan-Latin cultural influences from Mexico, Cuba, and Texas inspired its excellent cocktail menu, which is innovative and bold.
+The pan-Latin cultural influences from Mexico, Cuba, and Texas-inspired its excellent cocktail menu, which is innovative and bold.
 Though, when the occasion calls, the pure satisfaction of an ice-cold Michelada is also available.

-Jazz, TX -- Located in the basement of the Bottling Department at the historic Pearl Brewery, Jazz, TX is San Antonio’s favorite spot for live jazz five nights a week.
+Located in the basement of the Bottling Department at the historic Pearl Brewery, Jazz, TX, is San Antonio’s favorite spot for live jazz five nights a week.
 The music calendar highlights the sounds of South Texas and includes Jazz, Blues, Big Band, Texas Swing, Salsa, and Latin Jazz.

 A tavern and club room with dramatic 25-foot vaulted ceiling soars over intimate groupings of sofas, comfortable chairs, and banquettes.
-Enjoy a therapeutic cocktail, a notable wine or sturdy craft beer -- perfect for conversation, celebration, and business deals.
+Enjoy a therapeutic cocktail, a notable wine or sturdy craft beer – perfect for conversation, celebration, and business deals.

 An ample indoor/outdoor Beer Hall and Garden space serving up our beers direct from their onsite brewery facility.
-Free tours take place every Thursday evenings and Saturday afternoons, but otherwise, this is just a wonderfully designed venue to enjoy the sunshine, craft beer, good company, and live music.
+Free tours take place every Thursday evening and Saturday afternoon, but otherwise, this is just a wonderfully designed venue to enjoy the sunshine, craft beer, good company, and live music.

 Gay Sauna And Cruise Clubs in Gay San Antonio